tatanka-5XL/springboot-eshop/README.md

 ## About

-Simple e-shop application, output of the 10-weeks intensive Spring Boot course at IT-Absolvent
+Simple e-shop application, output of the 10-weeks intensive Spring Boot course "IT-Absolvent" at SmartBrains s.r.o.

 ## Remarks and Notes